-After remove the screws that secure the back cover, carefully release all the snaps along the edge of the screen to separate the screen from the housing.
-Before remove the screen you need to disconnect two cables first.
+After removing the screws that secure the back cover, carefully release all the snaps along the edge of the screen to separate the screen from the housing.
+Before removing the screen you need to disconnect two cables first.

 When you split the screen assembly, the internal structure of the Miix 520 is unobstructed.

 The two cables on the back of the screen are the display cable and the touch cable, and their circuit board is located in the lower right corner of the screen.

 The layout of the cooling modules is quite satisfactory, but there is a considerable spatial surplus around the battery.
 The volume of the loudspeaker is also not large, which is the most obvious problem of the internal structure of Miix 520.